arduinounomagic/Gas-sensor/README.md

 # Gas-sensor
-how to operate gas sensor with arduino uno
+How to operate gas sensor with Arduino uno